IATA Drinking-Water Quality Pool (IDQP)

 - Annual allocation of station

 - And communication of audit results (through a website)

 - Safegard health on board for passengers and crew by using the highest standards to ensure water quality

 - Avoid multiple audits of the same provider at the same location

 - See substantial financial savings from reductions of airport inspection workloads and associated costs

 To avoid illnesses, all water for drinking and other personal use made available to crew and passengers must be free from chemical substances and micro-organisms.
 The World Health Organization (WHO) and local authorities have therefore issued sanitary requirements for the chlorination and handling of potable water.
 These audits are often heavy, expensive and redundant.

-Airline representatives will be able to perform surveys on behalf of the Pool.
-The training will cover WHO requirements, standards, procedures, checklists, prevention, reactivity and bacteria in water, as well as explain the functioning of the web-based system for reporting.
+Training is available for airline representatives who want to perform surveys on behalf of the Pool.
+The training covers WHO requirements, standards, procedures, checklists, prevention, reactivity and bacteria in water, as well as reporting.
+Contact IDQP@iata.org to register for training.